Ultimate Hypertrophy Shoulder Workout

 Why is shoulder hypertrophy important?

-How many sets and reps should be performed in a hypertrophy shoulder workout?
+How many sets and reps should be performed for hypertrophy?

 Enter your name and email to share your thoughts.
 It's free, fast, and easy.